ruby/ruby/doc/yjit/yjit.md

 The machine code generated for a given method can be printed by adding `puts RubyVM::YJIT.disasm(method(:method_name))` to a Ruby script.
 Note that no code will be generated if the method is not compiled.

 ### Command-Line Options

 YJIT supports all command-line options supported by upstream CRuby, but also adds a few YJIT-specific options:

 - `--yjit`: enable YJIT (disabled by default)
-- `--yjit-call-threshold=N`: number of calls after which YJIT begins to compile a function (default 2)
+- `--yjit-call-threshold=N`: number of calls after which YJIT begins to compile a function (default 10)
 - `--yjit-exec-mem-size=N`: size of the executable memory block to allocate, in MiB (default 256 MiB)
 - `--yjit-stats`: produce statistics after the execution of a program (must compile with `cppflags=-DRUBY_DEBUG` to use this)
+- `--yjit-trace-exits`: produce a Marshal dump of backtraces from specific exits.
+Automatically enables `--yjit-stats` (must compile with `cppflags=-DRUBY_DEBUG` to use this)
 - `--yjit-max-versions=N`: maximum number of versions to generate per basic block (default 4)
 - `--yjit-greedy-versioning`: greedy versioning mode (disabled by default, may increase code size)